 According to this table, ECM4 requires about 18GiB in the worst case.
 This interferes with development and experimentation of ECM for cluster machines with limited memory.
 For example, on a machine with 256GB memory, only 14 CPUs can be operated in the worst case.
 If the machine has more than 14 CPUs, they will be wasted.

-The authors believe these memory requirement increase is partly due to the lack of amout of memory usage information in development stage.
+The authors believe these memory requirement increase is partly due to the lack of amount of memory usage information in development stage.
 Thus the authors would like to donate a software by which developers easily understand the amount of memory usage in their development.

 Proposal